influxdata/docs-v2/content/influxdb/cloud-iox/union.md

 |       75 | 2019-08-31T05:00:00Z | coyote_creek |
 {{% /expand %}}
 {{< /expand-wrapper >}}
-The query returns the location, time and pH from the 2 tables.

 ### Return the top and bottom three results in a single result set